chnyangs/chnyangs.github.io/README.md

 ---

 ## Summary
-I’m a software engineer and data analyst with over 10 years of experience building high-impact systems across multiple sectors — including agriculture, healthcare, and technology.
-I specialise in transforming complex technical challenges into actionable business outcomes: whether that’s designing agentic AI systems, modelling large-scale data for predictive insights, or building and integrating blockchain and NLP solutions.
+I am a software engineer and data analyst with over a decade of experience designing and delivering high-impact systems across agriculture, healthcare, and technology.
+I specialize in transforming complex technical challenges into practical, scalable solutions—whether that’s architecting agentic AI systems, modelling large-scale data for predictive insight, or developing secure, end-to-end blockchain and NLP applications.

+Currently, I am pursuing a PhD in Computer Science at the University of Sydney, where my research focuses on blockchain network resilience and the security of decentralized infrastructures.
+My goal is to bridge research and engineering by transforming academic findings into real-world tools and systems that strengthen the reliability and scalability of blockchain ecosystems.

-My background spans backend development for large-scale telecommunications platforms, telemetry and IoT-driven analytics for fleets and solar PV farms, and academic teaching in software, data and systems design.
-I thrive on cross-disciplinary work — collaborating with stakeholders in business, operations and research to deliver prototypes and dashboards that enable data-driven decision-making.
+My background spans backend development for enterprise telecommunications, IoT analytics for fleets and solar PV systems, and academic teaching in software and data design.
+I thrive in cross-disciplinary teams, collaborating with business, research, and operations stakeholders to translate technical innovation into measurable impact.
+I remain committed to continuous improvement—in both technology and research—with a focus on creating meaningful, real-world impact.

-Currently, I’m focused on leveraging my skills in blockchain (Rust, Solidity, on-chain/off-chain integration), prompt engineering and system security to build next-gen platforms that bridge real-world assets, decentralized infrastructure and enterprise applications.

-I’m committed to continuous improvement—both in technology and research—with a focus on impact-driven work.

 ### Highlights
 - A $10,000 blockchain bug bounty · 3+ blockchain systems (Repucoin, supply chain(pharmaceuticals, honey)) · 9+ co-authored publications (NDSS, ICML, ACM AsiaCCS) · 7+ domains (Agriculture, Healthcare, Law Enforcement, Energy, Transport, Cybersecurity, Supply Chain) · 10% solar PV efficiency gain via ML · 3M+ records analyzed (crime analytics)